Nung Chan Monastery

 in Taiwan and cultivating Buddhist human talent.
 The monastery became a center for Ven.
 Dongchu's cultural and educational activity, and annual winter charity events.

 In 1978, Ven.
 Dongchu died and in his will he wanted to be succeeded by his disciple, Ven.
 Sheng-yen, as the abbot of the monastery.
 Ven.
 Sheng-yen was in United States by the time, he was just being elected abbot of a small monastery in Bronx, New York called Temple of Great Enlightenment.
 But he couldn't refuse his master's will and decided to return to Taiwan.

 Under Ven.
 Sheng-yen's leadership the monastery's devotees increased, and it had to expand its buildings further.
 The two-story 3600 sqft farmhouse wasn't enough for the growing followers.
 Under the help of some donors, it then erected several temporary steel buildings.
 Some of Ven.
 Sheng-yen's earliest Taiwanese disciples were devotees and monks in Nung Chan.

-Throughout the 1980s it continued to expand with temporary buildings as Master Sheng-yen's reputation grew.
-Its capacity became quite overwhelmed by the late 1980s and finally the organization decided to buy a new plot of land in the mountainous area of Jinshan, Taipei and build the Dharma Drum Mountain (DDM).
+Throughout the 1980s it continued to expand with temporary buildings as Master Sheng-yen's reputation grew, which led to less tolerance from the authorities on the zoning issues.
+Its capacity became quite overwhelmed by the late 1980s and finally the organization decided to buy a declining temple and new plot of land in the mountainous area of Jinshan, Taipei in 1989 and build a new center known as the Dharma Drum Mountain (DDM), which would become the name for all of Sheng-yen's institutions.
 Until today, after the completion of DDM in Jinshan, Nung Chan continues to serve as DDM's principal branch.

+The original complex was nearly razed in 2004 before the Taipei government designated an original farmhouse as a heritage property.
+The monastery was reconstructed in 2012 by architect Kris Yao.
+It is also known as the Water-Moon Monastery (水月道場).